Get Started With Custom Metadata Types in Salesforce

 5. Relationships and Hierarchies:

-6. Localization and Multi-Language Support:
+6. Localisation and Multi-Language Support:

 7. Governance and Compliance: